bodom0015/developer-workflow/README.md

 # Example
 For example, take a look at this example JIRA ticket [NDS-161](https://opensource.ncsa.illinois.edu/jira/browse/NDS-161).

-The general lifecycle followed by a JIRA ticket is:
-Open -> In Progress -> In Review -> Resolved -> Closed

-* Open: work has not been started on this ticket
-* In Progress: work is currently done on this ticket
-* In Review: work from this ticket is currently being reviewed
-* Resolved: the work from this ticket is complete, and all PRs merged, but release artifacts may still need to be created or deployed
-* Closed: all work from this ticket is complete, and the necessary release artifacts have been created

 ## JIRA: Assign
 The first step in beginning a new increment of work starts by assigning a JIRA ticket to yourself.